 STUDENT INITIATED CLUBS

 Students are encouraged to propose new clubs if they have a particular area of interest they would like to share with the community.
-Some examples of recent student-initiated clubs: A Capella Group, Debate Club, Psychology Club, STEMinist Club, Humans of Dana Hall.
+Some examples of recent student-initiated clubs: A Capella Group, Baking Club, Film Club, HOPE Club, Debate Club, STEMinist Club, String Society.

 Middle School Club